Many returned multiple times throughout their childhood and the

 many of our in-person volunteering opportunities are on pause due

-volunteering opportunities in the future.
+to Covid-19 regulations.
 Thank you for your

 patience and understanding.